joaofsmota/Continuum/README.md

-# $\Large \mathrm{The}$  $\Large \mathrm{Vanished}$ $\Large \mathrm{Engine}$
+# $\Large \mathrm{Continuum}$  $\Large \mathrm{engine}$
 # $\large \mathrm{Overview}$
-The Vanished Engine aims to integrate the algorithms outlined in the research papers [accessible here](https://cescg.org/wp-content/uploads/2018/04/Michelic-Real-Time-Rendering-of-Procedurally-Generated-Planets-2.pdf) to generate functional simulations of planetary surfaces, oceans, and atmospheric conditions.
-It prioritizes functionality over absolute realism to provide an immersive experience for players of space simulation games.
-The engine enables seamless transitions between space, atmosphere, and surface environments, allowing players to explore and interact with diverse planetary elements within the game world.
+The Continuum engine is dedicated to integrating and implementing the algorithms outlined in the research papers ([accessible here](https://cescg.org/wp-content/uploads/2018/04/Michelic-Real-Time-Rendering-of-Procedurally-Generated-Planets-2.pdf)) for real-time rendering and procedural generation of planetary surfaces, oceans, and atmospheric conditions.
+It places a strong emphasis on game-oriented functionalities and features that enable seamless transitions between complex environments, from buildings to cities to atmospheric phenomena and beyond, in order to create a truly immersive experience for players.